Maximizing output part 2: infill settings¶

 Balancing infill and perimeter quality¶

-Another challenge finding the right settings to optimize production while maintaining quality.
+Finding the right settings to optimize production while maintaining quality is an ongoing challenge.
 This time, I sliced the cube with my optimized 0.6mm nozzle settings, but wanted to show how one can maintain exterior quality while still reducing print times.
 I tweaked my settings as follows:

 Set Maximum layer height for my extruder (nozzle) settings to 0.24mm.